 The following post is by Hui Jun Ng:

-If you’ve been traveling around Southeast Asia loving how far your money takes you, you might be worried about having a good time in Singapore on a budget.
+If you’ve traveled around Southeast Asia loved how far your money takes you, you might be worried about having a good time in Singapore on a budget.

 Despite Singapore’s reputation as the priciest city in the world, a short vacation here can actually be relatively affordable – if you know what the best free things to do are.